 Dairy Free Blueberry Muffins

-This is an easy dairy free blueberry muffin recipe and is a great dairy free muffin!
-They are great for those of us who allergic to dairy or are lactose intolerant.
-Muffins make for a quick grab and go breakfast and a healthy snack to feed hungry children.
+This is an easy way to make dairy free blueberry muffins and the blueberry chia muffins taste amazing!
+I love how muffins make for a quick grab and go breakfast and a healthy snack to feed hungry children.
 The blueberries make them kid friendly and add flavor.
 Blueberries contain calcium among other health benefits.
 I know calcium intake is a concern for many people who have gone dairy free so anything that contains calcium is a great addition to our diets!
 The chia seeds add fiber and omega-3 fatty acids.
 Blueberries and chia seeds can be easily added to many foods to achieve a more nutritious meal.

 Blueberry Chia Muffins